Installing Command-Line Tools

 On MacOS, the homebrew package manager can be used to install the dependencies.
 After installing homebrew, run the following commands in a terminal:

-brew install erlang git adoptopenjdk11
+brew install erlang git openjdk

 Installing dependencies on Windows